- 4.1- Applications

-Applications to GSAS are processed centrally through the GSAS Office of Admissions, although applicants are granted or denied admission only to specific degrees or advanced certificate programs.
-Fordham GSAS admits students to research degrees, including the Master of Arts (M.A.), the Master of Science (M.S.), and the Doctor of Philosophy (Ph.D.), as well some professionally oriented degrees, such as the Master of Fine Arts (M.F.A.).
-Programs and degrees offered by GSAS are listed on the GSAS Graduate Programs page.
+Applications to GSAS are processed centrally through the GSAS Office of Admissions.
+Applicants are granted or denied admission only to specific degree or advanced certificate programs.
+Fordham GSAS admits students to research degrees, including the Master of Arts (M.A.), the Master of Science (M.S.), the Master of Philosophy (M.Phil), the Master of Theological Studies (M.T.S.), and the Doctor of Philosophy (Ph.D.).
+Programs and degrees offered by GSAS are listed on the GSAS Programs of Study page.

 Applicants for graduate study must have received a baccalaureate degree or its equivalent from a college or university of recognized standing.
 Any exception to this policy must be approved in writing by the dean.
-Admission recommendations to the graduate school are made by faculty within the program in question, and are based on the applicant’s potential and preparation for graduate work in the chosen field as well as the availability of faculty and facilities for the applicant’s proposed research interests.
-After receiving the faculty’s recommendations, the final decision regarding admission is made by the dean (see §1.2- Authority).
+Admission recommendations to the graduate school are made by program faculty.
+Admission recommendations are based on the applicant's potential and preparation for graduate work in the chosen field as well as the availability of faculty and facilities for the applicant's proposed research interests.
+After receiving the faculty's recommendations, the final decision regarding admission is made by the dean (see §1.2- Authority).

 Fordham typically does not award degrees in the same field and at the same level in which a student has already earned a degree.
 For instance, if a student holds an M.A. in history from another university, they will not be admitted into the master's program in history within GSAS.
 The exception to this is the Department of Biology, which may choose to admit a student with a previous graduate degree in biology.

 Applications to GSAS can only be submitted online.

 Matriculated students are those individuals who have been accepted into a graduate degree program or advanced certificate program, are registered for classes or the equivalent, and are actively working toward a degree or certificate offered by GSAS.